zabidinAlegeus/AlegeusVistaHackathon2024/Alegeus.Hackaton.PlanAssistance/Alegeus.Hackaton.PlanAssistance/Data/CobraOpenEnrollment.md

 ## Fields
 - `AvailablePlans`: Contains information about plans being offered to the participant during open enrollment.
 - `Coverage`: Contains information about the participant's benefit account.
 Includes information about which family members are on which plans and what times.
+The following fields are part of Coverage:
+    - `Cobra`: Describes COBRA specific information about the account.
+This will be missing if this is a direct billing account.
+    - `DirectBill`: Describes Direct Billing specific information about the account.
+This will be missing if this is a COBRA account.
+    - `PrimaryParticipant`: Is the account holder.
+Includes demographic data about the participant.
+    - `CoverageWindows`: Describes what periods of time different benefits are available to the participant.
+    - `Dependent`: The primary participant's dependents.
+Includes demographic data about the participant.
+Dependents have a DependentId, which are reference by the plans to keep track of Elections.
+    - `InitialElectablePlan`: The plans the primary participant had access to at the time of their qualifying event.
+    - `ElectedPlans`

 // TODO: Write markdown for these dtos. public record OpenEnrollmentDto(